textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

     primary and secondary folders with "tab" links for navigating the admin-side.
-In documentation we now call these locations "panels" (moving away from the folder tabs concept), but there are still artifacts in the code.
+In documentation we now call these locations "panels" (moving away from the folder tabs concept), but there are still artefacts in the code.
 Just think of "panels" and "tabs" as the same thing.

 [^2]: The Textpattern presentational style guide \[link needed here\]